Faithful entanglement sharing for quantum communication against collective noise

-By far, we have discussed our entanglement distribution scheme for a collective in which the noise affects the polarization states of the photons but not entangles with them.
+By far, we have discussed our setup for entanglement sharing over a collective-noise channel in which the noise affects the polarization states of the photons but not entangles with them.
 In detail, the polarization states of the photons transmitted are some pure states.
-In general, the polarization states of the photons after the transmission over a noisy channel are mixed ones.
-Suppose the two photons transmitted are in the mixed state as follows
+In general, the polarization state of an entangled photon system after the transmission over a noisy channel becomes a mixed one.
+Suppose a two-photon system after being transmitted is in a mixed state as follows